 Companies in Bengaluru often purchase suburban villas or high-rise apartment blocks and hold them for employees in top-level and management positions, so expat employees may not even need to look for accommodation when relocating.

-For those who do, housing agents can provide a listing of available rental properties in the city and point out popular areas and suburbs to focus on.
-House hunting can be exhausting, daunting and time-consuming, so it's a good idea to consult a reputable real-estate company.
+For those not in this position, housing agents can provide a listing of available rental properties in the city and point out popular areas and suburbs to focus on.
+House hunting can be exhausting, daunting and time consuming, so it's a good idea to consult a reputable real-estate company.

 Online property portals, such as 99acres.com, makaan.com and Magicbricks, are a good starting point.
 Online real-estate listings can give an idea of popular areas and estimates of expected rental prices.